 What followed was a methodical evisceration of Giuliani.
 “Mr. Giuliani’s requests were a quid pro quo for arranging a White House visit for President Zelensky,” Sondland said, bluntly confirming Democrats’ main contention.
 In order for Zelensky to gain an Oval Office meeting — which would have been an enormous boost to the credibility of the young and inexperienced Ukrainian leader — he had to announce an investigation into Ukrainian interference in the 2016 presidential election.
 No such interference is known to have occurred, but it is an article of faith among many right-wing commentators.

-Later, the request to Zelensky was amended to include an investigation of Burisma, an energy company whose board members included Hunter Biden, the son of former Vice President Joe Biden.
-Joe Biden is now running for president.
+Later, the request to Zelensky was amended to include an investigation of Burisma, an energy company whose board members included Hunter Biden, the son of Joe Biden, who is now running for president.
 The stakes were also raised beyond a White House photo opportunity to include hundreds of millions of dollars in military aid, appropriated by Congress but withheld on orders from the White House.

 In a remark that has since become famous, former national security adviser John Bolton denounced that proposed bargain as corrupt, comparing it to a “drug deal.”

-In his opening statement Sondland acknowledged having the discussion — which Trump has said he didn’t recall “even a little bit” — but said he couldn’t confirm the details of it, because the White House and State Department have apparently denied him access to his notes and records.
+In his opening statement, Sondland acknowledged having the discussion — which Trump has said he doesn’t recall “even a little bit” — but said he couldn’t confirm the details of it, because the White House and State Department have apparently denied him access to his notes and records.

-Sondland worked vigorously to absolve himself in his opening statement, in preparation for what was certain to be a grueling session of questions from the intelligence committee.
+Sondland worked vigorously to absolve himself in his opening statement, in preparation for what was certain to be a grueling session of questions from the Intelligence Committee.
 “I was acting in good faith,” he said.
 He explained that he worked with Giuliani “not because we liked it, but because it was the only constructive path open to us.”
-He said that top officials at the National Security Council and the State Department—including Secretary of State Mike Pompeo, who has tried to stay as far as possible from the impeachment inquiry–were fully apprised of all his activities.
+He said that top officials on the National Security Council and at the State Department — including Secretary of State Mike Pompeo, who has tried to stay as far as possible from the impeachment inquiry — were fully apprised of all his activities.

 Giuliani, Sondland said, “had been communicating with Ukrainians without our knowledge.”

 But if Giuliani was Sondland’s top target, Trump did not escape unscathed.
 Sondland said that Giuliani’s pressure on the Ukrainians “reflected President Trump’s desires and requirements.”
-That is precisely the kind of assertion Democrats had been yearning for—and the president’s defenders presumably have been fearing.
+That is precisely the kind of assertion Democrats had been hoping to elicit — and the president’s defenders presumably have been fearing.